Responsibility for the pipes that take waste away from your home depends on whether they are classed as a drain or a sewer.

 In this case the council cannot become involved in the undertaking of funeral arrangements unless the executor revokes the will.

-The law allows the council to enter the property and remove any items or assets that may help to pay for the funeral.
+If no relatives come forward to arrange a funeral, the law allows the council to enter the deceased'd property and remove any items or assets that may help to pay for the funeral.
 A careful search may have to be carried out as it is possible important documents may have been stored in unconventional places, for safe keeping.

-If the coroner is involved, a coroner’s officer should have previously removed any valuables, money, benefit books and official documents while undertaking their initial investigations into the person’s death.
+If the coroner is involved, a coroner’s officer should have previously removed any valuables, money, benefit books and official documents for safekeeping while undertaking their initial investigations into the person’s death.

 The council will ensure that the premises are left secure and keys handed to the Coroner’s Office or a police officer.
 Keys will not be left with neighbours or anyone else.